teddyjesus/predictingSongGenre/README.md

 8. Reggae
 9. Rock

 During preprocessing, I removed gaming music and coded Pop & K-pop as one genre.
-Nine features were initially incorporated in the model, some of which were dropped after pruning:
+Nine features were initially fittedin the model, some of which were dropped after pruning:
 1. Energy
 2. Danceability
 3. Acousticness